Only Paul can beat the Conservatives in Exmouth and Exeter East

 Below, we set out a little more detail - as well as providing the data behind the bar chart on our literature.

-As it stands today, according to the Electoral Calculus, the Lib Dems are predicted to have a 48 percent chance of winning in Exmouth and Exeter East.
-They are now the only pollsters to be taking into consideration grassroots nuances – the reality of local elections, Labour's approach to the set, and Claire Wright's decision not to stand and instead to endorse Lib Dem Paul Arnott.
+As it stands today, according to the Electoral Calculus, the Lib Dems are predicted to have a 46 percent chance of winning in Exmouth and Exeter East.
+They are the only pollsters to be taking full consideration of grassroots nuances – the reality of local elections, Labour's approach to the set, and Claire Wright's decision not to stand and instead to endorse Lib Dem Paul Arnott.

 On their figures, Electoral Calculus had originally been placing the Conservatives in the lead - by less than 3% of predicted votes.